dmeehan/douglasmeehan/content/projects/hfo-home-visiting.md

 ## My Role

+> I was the sole UI designer and front-end developer on this project...

 At Vistalogic we had a very small but agile team.
 I was the sole UI designer and front-end developer on this project and worked together with program managers and the head software architect to transform the clients needs into a compelling and user-friendly user interface for the CLARA software product.
 Unfortunately, this project did not get to the implementation phase due to budget constraints, but had it moved forward, I would have been the engineer for all aspects of frontend development.

 <hr />